 We placed the different graphic elements in order into independent areas to facilitate hierarchy and visibility: the logo and an intimate storytelling about the history of the brand occupy a sober space; the symbol logo and the descriptor stand out over an attention-grabbing coloured background.
 And the pattern elegantly surrounds the rest of the tin, without concealing the product from us.

-For all tastes – In applications of other containers, for cans and plastic jars, we applied these same codes, adapted to their characteristics.
+For all tastes — n applications of other containers, for cans and plastic jars, we applied this same visual style, adapted to their characteristics.
 In cans, we cannot see the product, so we turned it into a pattern, in the plastic jars (used for bulk selling), multicolour printing would have pushed the price up, so we simplified the design to print in black and white, with a simpler and more synthetic graphic construction: brand, pattern and descriptor; nothing else.